-Fighting on Both Fronts: The Story of the 370th airs and is available to stream on Friday, November 10 at 8:30 pm.
+Fighting on Both Fronts: The Story of the 370th is available to stream.

 It’s a history that has been largely forgotten, even though some monumental physical traces remain.
 The 370th Infantry Regiment is one of only a handful of African American regiments that served in World War I and the only one commanded by all black officers, yet few people know about this unit of young black men from Illinois who fought for a country that beat, lynched, and discriminated against them and people who looked like them.

 The United States Army so disrespected the men of the 370th and other black regiments such as the 369th, which was popularly known as “The Harlem Hellfighters,” that it would not allow them into combat alongside their white American comrades.
 Instead, the African American regiments joined French forces, using French weapons and rations.
 The only equipment that distinguished them as part of the American force was their uniform.

 “The American army didn’t want to have anything to do with them,” says Mario Tharpe, the director, writer, and producer of Fighting on Both Fronts: The Story of the 370th, which airs Friday, November 10 at 8:30 pm.
 Many African American soldiers never saw combat, instead being assigned positions as laborers.
 “Anthony Powell, a historian from San Jose, puts it well,” says Tharpe.
 “He says that for the black soldiers that came from down South, to join the army was leaving one hell to go to another form of hell, but one in which they wouldn’t be beaten or lynched.”